github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 ## CODEOWNERS file location

-To use a CODEOWNERS file, create a new file called `CODEOWNERS` in the root, `docs/`, or `.github/` directory of the repository, in the branch where you'd like to add the code owners.
+To use a CODEOWNERS file, create a new file called `CODEOWNERS` in the `.github/`, root, or `docs/` directory of the repository, in the branch where you'd like to add the code owners.
+If `CODEOWNERS` files exist in more than one of those locations, GitHub will search for them in that order and use the first one it finds.

 Each CODEOWNERS file assigns the code owners for a single branch in the repository.
 Thus, you can assign different code owners for different branches, such as `@octo-org/codeowners-team` for a code base on the default branch and `@octocat` for a {% data variables.product.prodname_pages %} site on the `gh-pages` branch.